Some basic thing, include the definition of metric entropy is introduced in my early blog.

 F.Ledrappier and L.S.Young generate the result of Pesin.

-One of their main result is:
+One of their main results is:

-$latex f:M\to M$ is a $latex C^2$ diffemoephism, where $latex M$ is a compact riemanian manifold, f is compatible with the Lesbegue measure on $latex M$, and
+$latex f: M\to M$ is a $latex C^2$ diffeomorphism, where $latex M$ is a compact Riemanian manifold, f is compatible with the Lesbegue measure on $latex M$, and

 $latex h_m({f,\mu})=\int_{M}\lambda_idim(V_i)dm$